-Summary 3

-A. Business and performance 6

-A.1 BUSINESS 9

-A.5 ANY OTHER INFORMATION

-B.1 GENERAL INFORMATION ON THE SYSTEM OF GOVERNANCE B.2 FIT AND PROPER REQUIREMENTS B.3 RISK MANAGEMENT SYSTEM, INCLUDING THE OWN RISK AND SOLVENCY ASSESSMENT B.4 INTERNAL CONTROL SYSTEM B.5 INTERNAL AUDIT FUNCTION B.6 ACTUARIAL FUNCTION B.7 OUTSOURCING B.8 ANY OTHER INFORMATION

-C. Risk profile

-C.1 UNDERWRITING RISK C.2 MARKET RISK.
-C.3 CREDIT RISK.
-C.4 LIQUIDITY RISK.
-C.5 OPERATIONAL RISK.
-C.6 OTHER MATERIAL RISKS.
-C.7 ANY OTHER INFORMATION D. Valuation for solvency purposes.

-D.1 ASSETS D.2 TECHNICAL PROVISIONS D.3 OTHER LIABILITIES D.4 ALTERNATIVE METHODS FOR VALUATION D.5 ANY OTHER INFORMATION E. Capital management 31 32 32

-E.1 OWN FUNDS 33

-E.2 SOLVENCY CAPITAL REQUIREMENT AND MINIMUM CAPITAL REQUIREMENT 38 3838 3838
+Summary 3 A. Business and performance 6 A.1 BUSINESS A.2 UNDERWRITING PERFORMANCE A.3 INVESTMENT PERFORMANCE A.4 PERFORMANCE OF OTHER ACTIVITIES A.5 ANY OTHER INFORMATION B. System of governance B.1 GENERAL INFORMATION ON THE SYSTEM OF GOVERNANCE B.2 FIT AND PROPER REQUIREMENTS B.3 RISK MANAGEMENT SYSTEM, INCLUDING THE OWN RISK AND SOLVENCY ASSESSMENT B.4 INTERNAL CONTROL SYSTEM B.5 INTERNAL AUDIT FUNCTION B.6 ACTUARIAL FUNCTION B.7 OUTSOURCING B.8 ANY OTHER INFORMATION C. Risk profile C.1 UNDERWRITING RISK C.2 MARKET RISK C.3 CREDIT RISK C.4 LIQUIDITY RISK C.5 OPERATIONAL RISK C.6 OTHER MATERIAL RISKS C.7 ANY OTHER INFORMATION D. Valuation for solvency purposes 25 D.1 ASSETS D.2 TECHNICAL PROVISIONS D.3 OTHER LIABILITIES D.4 ALTERNATIVE METHODS FOR VALUATION D.5 ANY OTHER INFORMATION 27 E. Capital management E.1 OWN FUNDS E.2 SOLVENCY CAPITAL REQUIREMENT AND MINIMUM CAPITAL REQUIREMENT E.3 USE OF THE DURATION-BASED EQUITY RISK SUB-MODULE IN THE CALCULATION OF THE SCR E.4 DIFFERENCES BETWEEN THE STANDARD FORMULA AND ANY INTERNAL MODEL USED E.5 NON-COMPLIANCE WITH THE MCR AND NON-COMPLIANCE WITH THE SCR E.6 ANY OTHER INFORMATION

-Appendix 1 - mandatory tables 39